 2. I‑OPA‑F broad-bandwidth pulses are compressed externally.
 Typical pulse duration before compression: 120 – 250 fs, after compression: 25 – 70 fs @ 650 – 920 nm, 40 – 100 fs @ 1200 – 2000 nm.

-3. Output pulse duration depends on the selected wavelength and pump laser pulse duration.
+3. Output pulse duration depends on the selected wavelength and the pump laser pulse duration.

 4. Expressed as normalized root mean squared deviation (NRMSD).